sagargiri456/gymsetu-devlab/backend/FIX_PASSWORD_COLUMN.md

 # Fix Password Column Length

 ## Problem
-The password column in the `member` table is `VARCHAR(100)` but password hashes are 143 characters long, causing database errors.
+The password column in the `member` and `trainer` tables is `VARCHAR(100)` but password hashes are 143 characters long, causing database errors.

 ## Solution